 The City of Garland Health Department is vaccinating people by appointment only as it receives doses.
 More information and how to register are on its website.

 UT Southwestern has created its own signup for vaccine appointments to be scheduled at three Dallas locations.
 To register and learn more, visit their online portal.
 Initial registrations will be limited to the first 10,000 people, with additional registration openings each week as new doses become available.

-Denton County is allowing any person in 1A or 1B to register for the waitlist, no matter where they live.
+Denton County is allowing any person in 1A, 1B and 1C to register for the waitlist, no matter where they live.

 The county’s mass vaccination clinics will be drive-thru by appointment only, which will be verified through a confirmation email or text.

 To sign up, go to DentonCounty.gov/vaccine and select the Vaccine Interest Portal.

 - Call 940-349-2585 and someone will help you register.

 Community members with an appointment should arrive within their time slot, the county health department said.

 Remain in your vehicle and wear a mask.
 If you are a part of Phase 1A, bring proof of employment.